brandonjackson/global-dialogues/docs/database_guide.md

 - Multi-select poll questions store selections as JSON arrays in a single column
 - Branch questions are named with their branch identifier (e.g., `Q114_branch_a`, `Q114_branch_b`)
 - Agreement rate columns show the percentage of other participants who agreed with Ask Opinion responses
+- Ask Experience questions with self-categorization include a `_categories` column with participant's selected categories

 **Column Naming Convention:**
 - `participant_id` - Unique participant identifier
 - `Q1`, `Q2`, etc. - Response to question 1, 2, etc. (English version for open-ended)
 - `Q19_original` - Original language version of open-ended response
+- `Q19_categories` - JSON array of categories selected by participant for their Q19 response (Ask Experience with categorization)
+- `Q38_categories` - JSON array of categories selected for Q38 response (e.g., `["Privacy & Data Security", "Fairness & Ethical Behavior"]`)
 - `Q114_branch_a` - Response to branch A following Q114
 - `Q114_branch_b` - Response to branch B following Q114
 - `Q145_branch_a`, `Q145_branch_b`, `Q145_branch_c` - Responses to branches following Q145